 Chief Justice Thomas Wilson resigned in July 1869, and James Gilfillan was appointed to fill the vacancy, but he did not run in the general election, and his term ended in January 1870.
-Gilfillan returned to the court as chief justice in 1875 and served until 1894, when he retired.
+Gilfillan returned to the court as chief justice in 1875 and served until December 16, 1894, when he died in office.

-Charles G. Ripley's main opponent was Charles E. Flandrau who served on the territorial supreme court in 1857-8, and was elected to the first state supreme court, serving from 1858 to June 1, 1864, when he resigned to return to private practice.
-Ripley received 51.8% of the vote; Charles Flandrau received 44.4% and E. O. Hamlin received 2.9%.
+Charles G. Ripley's main opponent was Charles E. Flandrau, a St. Paul lawyer and Democrat, who served on the territorial supreme court in 1857-8, and was elected in October 1857 to the first state supreme court, serving from 1858 to June 1, 1864, when he resigned to return to private practice.

+Ripley received 51.8% of the vote, Charles Flandrau received 44.4% and E. O. Hamlin received 2.9%.